-As of June 30, 2021, the City's total debt charges as a percentage of own source revenue is estimated to be 9.3%, which is below the council approved guideline of 12.5%, and below the provincial limit of 25%.
-(See Appendix D) Furthermore, the city's debt to reserve ratio is 0.67.
-This implies that for every \$1 of discretionary reserves the city has 0.67 of debt.
+As of September 30, 2021, the City's total debt charges as a percentage of own source revenue is estimated to be 9.3%, which is below the council approved guideline of 12.5%, and below the provincial limit of 25% (See Appendix D).
+This calculation is based on the 2019 Financial Information Return as provided from the Province.
+Furthermore, the City's debt to reserve ratio is 0.67.
+This implies that for every \$1 of discretionary reserves the City has \$0.67 of debt.

-The city has an estimated \$82 million in total principal debt outstanding.
-Taking into consideration principal debt repayments of \$13.8 million, \$18.1 million in debt which has been approved and not issued, and this years' debt issuance of \$6.69 million, total city principal debt outstanding at year end 2021 is forecasted at approximately \$93 million.
-The debt issuance was at a rate of 1.83%.
+The City has an estimated \$82 million in total principal debt outstanding.
+Taking into consideration principal debt repayments of \$13.8 million, \$18.1 million in debt which has been approved and not issued, and this years' debt issuance of \$6.7 million, total City principal debt outstanding at year end 2021 is forecasted at approximately \$93 million.
+The last debt issuance was at a rate of 1.83%.